dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 at no time is transaction broadcast slowed down by the Fin protocol.
 Rather, Consensus logic is embedded into the DAG structure simply by injecting view numbers into it.

-The reliability and causality properties of DAG Trans makes arguing about correctness very easy, though a formal proof of correctness is beyond the scope of this post.
+**Safety.** The reliability and causality properties of DAG Trans makes arguing about correctness very easy, though a formal proof of correctness is beyond the scope of this post.
-Briefly, the **safety** of commits is as follows.
+Briefly, the safety of commits is as follows.
 If ever a `view(r)` proposal `proposal(r)` becomes committed, then it is in the causal past of 2F+1 parties that voted for it.
 Any future view proposal must refer directly or indirectly to 2F+1 `view(r)` messages, of which F+1 are votes for `proposal(r)`.
 Hence, any commit of a future view causally follows (hence, transitively re-commits) `proposal(r)`.

-The protocol **liveness** during periods of synchrony stems from two key mechanisms.
+**Liveness.** The protocol liveness during periods of synchrony stems from two key mechanisms.

 First, after GST (Global Stabilization Time), i.e., after communication has become synchronous,